-42. Time for performance.
+39. Time for performance.

-(1) Where a promisor is to perform a promise in a contract without a request by a promisee and time for performance is not specified in the contract, the engagement shall be performed within a reasonable time.
+(1) Where a promisor is to perform a promise in a contract without a request by the promisee and time for performance is not specified in the contract, the engagement shall be performed within a reasonable time.

-- (2) Where a promise is to be performed on a specific day and a promisor undertakes to perform it without a request by a promisee, the promisor may perform it at any time during the usual hours of business on that day, at the place at which the promise ought to be performed. - (3) Where a promise is to be performed on a specific day and a promisor does not undertake to perform it without a request by a promisee, the promisee may apply for the performance of the promise at a proper place within the usual hours of business. - (4) Where a promise is to be performed without a request by a promisee and a place for its performance is not fixed, a promisor may apply to the promisee to appoint a reasonable place for the performance of the promise. - (5) Subject to the provisions of this section, the performance of a promise may be made in any manner and at any time which a promisee prescribes or sanctions. - (6) Determination of what a proper time or a proper place is, shall in each case be a question of fact.
+- (2) Where a promise is to be performed on a specific day and a promisor undertakes to perform it without a request by a promisee, the promisor may perform it at any time during the usual hours of business on that day, at the place at which the promise ought to be performed. - (3) Where a promise is to be performed on a specific day and a promisor does not undertake to perform it without a request by a promisee, the promisee shall apply for the performance of the promise at a proper place within the usual hours of business. - (4) Where a promise is to be performed without a request by a promisee and a place for its performance is not fixed, a promisor shall apply to the promisee to appoint a reasonable place for the performance of the promise. - (5) The performance of a promise may be made in any manner and at any time which a promisee prescribes or sanctions. - (6) Determination of what a proper time or a proper place is, shall in each case be a question of fact.

-Performance of reciprocal promises
+$Performance\ of\ reciprocal\ promises$

-43. Reciprocal obligation to perform.
+40. Reciprocal obligation to perform.